THE LDS RESTORATIONIST MOVEMENT,

 Complaint 3: "Polygyny" should be

-The word "polygyny" looks like a
+The word "polygyny" may look like a

 typo, but is not.
 "Polygyny" means a marriage between one man and multiple